 Have special Pujas on Mondays and Pradosha (thirteenth day of every fortnight—Trayodasi)

 days.
-These days and Sivaratri (in the month of February-March) are very sacred
+These days and Shivaratri (in the month of February-March) are very sacred

-for Lord Siva.
-Celebrate the Sivaratri on a grand scale.
+for Lord Shiva.
+Celebrate the Shivaratri on a grand scale.
 Fast the whole day.
 Have

 Trikala Puja, special Abhisheka, Ekadasa-rudra-japa, Sahasrarchana, vigil in the

-night, study of hymns of Lord Siva, Sivapurana, hearing discourses on the Lilas
+night, study of hymns of Lord Shiva, Shivapurana, hearing discourses on the Lilas

-of Lord Siva.
+of Lord Shiva.
 After Puja on the next day, break your fast with Abhisheka water.